-The amount and delay time for each option will be represented as a bar chart.
+The amount and delay time for each option will be represented in words or as a bar chart.
 You will make your choice by using keys on your keyboard (not your mouse).
 Press the left arrow key to choose the earlier amount or the right arrow key to choose the later amount then press the enter key to accept your choice and advance to the next question.
 You must make a selection to proceed onto the next question.
-You can not make your money choice selection using a mouse and must use the left or right arrow keys and the enter key.
+You cannot make your money choice selection using a mouse and must use the left or right arrow keys and the enter key.
 You can use a mouse to answer the additional survey questions after the money choice questions.

 Try it out below: In the example below, the Bar chart button example represents the choice of receiving $300 two months from now and the bar on the left receiving $700 seven months from now.
 Select the earlier amount by pressing the left arrow key and later amount by pressing the right arrow key.